lord/arena-graph/readme.md

 - the node lookup overhead of a slotmap-style graph is too slow for your the problem you're trying to solve
 - nodes in your graph all have the same type
 - you only need `&` access to nodes once they've been added, and can use mutexes or cells to handle mutation
-- your graph doesn't need to delete individual nodes, only an entire graph of nodes all at once (although having a `Cell<bool>` that indicates deleted status is fine)
+- your graph doesn't need to delete individual nodes, only an entire graph of nodes all at once (although having a `Cell<bool>` that indicates deleted status is fine, as is creating a linked list of deleted nodes for recycling)
 - your Node's Drop implementation doesn't need to access other nodes

 arena-graph is based on my vague understanding that it's perfectly safe to convert `*const Node` to `&Node`, so long as the resource targeted by that raw pointer still exists and has not been moved.
 Arena allocation gives us both of these properties!
 We only store our `*const Node` in places that will be dropped at the same time as the arena — either inside a node, or alongside the arena in the same struct.
 This guarantees the raw pointers won't outlive the arena they point into.